-FTP Meaning explained: The File Transfer Protocol
+FTP Meaning explained: What File Transfer Protocol means?

 FTP meaning is File Transfer Protocol (RFC 959).
 It’s an internet TCP protocol, used to transfer files between one client computer to a server.
 Widely used to publish websites, transfer images, backups or any kind of files.